opencv/opencv/modules/core/doc/basic_structures.rst

 The class is used for implementation of unary, binary and, generally, n-ary element-wise operations on multi-dimensional arrays.
 Some of the arguments of n-ary function may be continuous arrays, some may be not.
 It is possible to use conventional
-:ref:`MatIterator` 's for each array, but it can be a big overhead to increment all of the iterators after each small operations.
+``MatIterator`` 's for each array, but it can be a big overhead to increment all of the iterators after each small operations.
 That's where ``NAryMatIterator`` can be used.
 Using it, you can iterate though several matrices simultaneously as long as they have the same geometry (dimensionality and all the dimension sizes are the same).
 On each iteration ``it.planes[0]``,``it.planes[1]`` , ... will be the slices of the corresponding matrices.

 Here is an example of how you can compute a normalized and thresholded 3D color histogram: ::